RbxStu/RbxStu-V2/README.md

 The Roblox Studio Executor.

 This is a rewrite of the original [RbxStu](https://github.com/RbxStu/RbxStu).
 This version has many improvements and it is magnitudes more stable than the original ever was.

+To report a bug or suggest a feature, please head to our discord server https://discord.gg/rGWK6Sqbrs

 ## Features: